microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 ### <a name="instruction-graph">Instruction Graph</a>

 The instruction graph is a high level representation of the instructions in a method.
-It hangs off the MethodInfo object and is the core of how instrumentation happens in the profiler host model.
+It is contained in the MethodInfo object and is the core of how instrumentation happens in the profiler host model.
 Consumers of the instruction graph can insert, modify and remove instances of ILInstruction and its derived classes into the graph.
-The exception ranges also hang off the MethodInfo object and can be updated to reflect the new graph.
+The exception ranges are also contained in the MethodInfo object and can be updated to reflect the new graph.
 The Cor IL Map is automatically generated from the modified offsets after the instrumentation methods have executed.

 IInstructionGraph interface contains methods to consume and manipulate the graph.

 ### <a name="method">Method Info</a>